Oracle (Kittie album): Title and artwork

-Release and promotion
+Release

+Promotion

 On August 21, 2001, eight songs from Oracle were previewed at a private listening session at The Warehouse Studio in Vancouver.
-During the weekend of August 25–26, 2001, Kittie performed at the Beast Fest in Japan, after which they played a few shows in Europe, Australia, and North America.
 On September 7, 2001, "What I Always Wanted" was made available as a free download on the band's website.
 The song was serviced to radio stations as the lead single from Oracle on October 9, 2001.
 Thomas Mignone directed its music video, which "concerns the self-destructive consequences of greed".
 The single peaked at number 36 on Billboards Active Rock chart, whilst the video received heavy airplay on the MTV, MTV2, MTVX and MuchMusic channels.
+On November 24, 2001, Kittie filmed two live music videos for "Pain" and "Run Like Hell" at the Harpos Theatre in Detroit, Michigan, which they both self-financed.
+The latter track was released as a digital-only single on January 16, 2002, and its music video was aired on MTV2's Headbangers Ball.
+That same month, Artemis serviced the Live in Hell extended play (EP) to radio, featuring the song and three live tracks recorded in Detroit.
+On May 13, 2002, "In Winter" was released as Oracles third and final single.
+Morgan expressed interest in making a video for the song but said it was unlikely due to a lack of support.

 Artemis Records shipped 400,000 copies of Oracle to stores prior to its release, and promoted the album through independent retailers and magazines including Bust, ROCKRGRL, Metal Edge, Rolling Stone and Spin.
 According to Artemis employee Michael Krumper, the label targeted MTV2 and heavy metal magazines instead of fashion and teen magazines as the "true metal fan [wasn't] going to look for [Kittie] there".
 Following manufacturing delays due to the September 11 attacks, Oracle was released in Europe on November 12, 2001, and in the United States the day after.
 The album debuted and peaked at number 57 on the US Billboard 200 chart, selling 33,000 copies in its first week.
 The album also reached number 91 on the German Offizielle Top 100 Albums chart, and number 121 on the UK Albums Chart.
 By July 2004, Oracle had sold 220,000 copies in the United States.
+The members of Kittie felt that Artemis had not properly promoted and advertised the album, leading them to committ to extended touring to "spread the word" about it; Morgan later claimed that whilst touring in support of it, the band had met fans whom were unaware they had released another album outside of Spit.
+In a November 2002 interview with Prick, Morgan said that Kittie were looking to leave their label as the band didn't "want to put out another album that's going to fall on deaf ears".